AntoinePlumerault/Controlling-generative-models-with-continuous-factors-of-variations/README.md

 Models weights can be found on the following drive: https://drive.google.com/open?id=14mW_-13IGlIz_9nefLtVm-KOz87fLxui

-Place biggan weights files e.g. `biggan_128.h5` in the `/src/models/biggan_imagenet/weights` folder and the saliency model weights `final.pth` directly in the `src/models/saliency` folder.
+Put biggan weights files e.g. `biggan_128.h5` in the `./src/models/biggan_imagenet/weights/` folder and the saliency model weights `final.pth` directly in the `./src/models/saliency/` folder.

 ### Models and weights